Sixth-generation fighter: Timeline

 An artist's rendering of the F-47 NGAD fighter aircraft in flight.

-The United States Air Force (USAF) and United States Navy (USN) are expected to field their first sixth-generation fighters around 2030.
+The United States Air Force (USAF) and United States Navy (USN) are expected to field their first sixth-generation fighters in the 2030s.
 The USAF's Next Generation Air Dominance (NGAD) program aims to develop the F-47, a sixth-generation air superiority fighter to succeed the Lockheed Martin F-22 Raptor.
 Since 2008, the USN's similar program of the same name has been working toward an F/A-XX fighter to complement the smaller Lockheed Martin F-35C Lightning II and replace the Boeing F/A-18E/F Super Hornet.

 In 2010, the USAF sought initial responses for a Next Generation Tactical Aircraft (Next Gen TACAIR), which would become the F-X program.

 In April 2013, DARPA began looking at a plan to merge the USAF and USN concepts, develop prototype X-planes under the "Air Dominance Initiative", and lay the groundwork for a single plane with Navy and Air Force variants.
 But that same year, the RAND Corporation recommended that the services avoid a joint fighter effort, noting that in previous complex joint projects, design compromises had raised costs far more than normal single-service programs.

 In 2014, a broader approach to offensive technologies was proposed, with USAF aircraft anticipated to operate alongside ground-based and non-kinetic anti-aircraft solutions, and with a greater weapon load than current fighters.
 In 2016, the USAF consolidated this change of course for its Air Superiority 2030 plan, to pursue "a network of integrated systems disaggregated across multiple platforms" rather than focusing on the sixth-generation fighter.
 The Air Force and Navy requirements had already been merged the year before and were now formally integrated, with the joint focus to be on AI systems and a common airframe.

 Boeing, Lockheed Martin and Northrop Grumman have all announced sixth-generation aircraft development projects.
 On 14 September 2020, the U.S. Air Force confirmed that it has designed, built and flown at least one prototype of its next-generation fighter.

+In November 2022, Northrop Grumman claimed that its B-21 Raider would be "the world's first sixth-generation aircraft."

 The winner of the NGAD program was revealed to be the Boeing F-47 on 21 March 2025.